Dewey Defeats Truman

 1. Peverill Squire, "Why the 1936 Literary Digest Poll Failed", Public Opinion Quarterly 52, pp. 125-133.

-2. There was also what pollsters call "nonresponse bias", that is, not everyone who was polled responded to the survey.
+2. This is a necessarily simplified explanation of what happened.
+There was also what pollsters call "nonresponse bias", that is, not everyone who was polled responded to the survey.
 For some reason, fewer Democratic voters returned the survey than Republicans did.
 Ibid., pp. 130-131.

 3. Parts of this section are based on the following entry: MOE-mentum, 10/22/2022.